loopbackio/loopback-next/docs/site/Mixin.md

   }
 }

-class AdvancedController extends loggerMixin( timeStampMixin(SimpleController),
+class AdvancedController extends LoggerMixin( TimeStampMixin(SimpleController),
 ) {}

 // verify new method and property are added to `AdvancedController`: